xpillons/azure-hpc/Compute-Grid-Infra/README.md

 3. Provision the compute nodes

 _The OS for this solution is CentOS 7.2.
 All scripts have been tested only for that version._

+> Starting on February 8, 2017 Compute nodes and BeeGFS nodes are all provisioned using Managed Disks.

 ## Deploying using Azure CLI
 Azure CLI 2.0 preview setup instruction can be found [here](https://docs.microsoft.com/en-us/cli/azure/install-az-cli2)